epsil/spotgen/README.md

 Make sure to surround the string with quotes (`"`) if it contains spaces or special characters.
 Line breaks can be expressed as `\n`.

-You can also run the generator with no arguments and enter commands interactively.
+You can also can run the generator with no arguments and enter commands interactively.
+This saves you the trouble of quoting strings and escaping newlines.

 For more information, type `spotgen --help`.